-Children Count presents child-centred data on many of the areas covered under socio-economic rights.
+Children Count - Abantwana Babalulekile presents child-centred data on many of the areas covered under socio-economic rights.
 As new data become available with the release of national surveys and other data sources, it is possible to track changes in the conditions of children and their access to services over time.
-This year, national survey data are presented for 2002 and 2011, and many of the indicators in this issue compare the situation of children over this 10-year period.
+This year, national survey data are presented for each year from 2002 to 2013, and many of the indicators in this issue compare the situation of children over this 11-year period.